tangerinemarigold/IThinkHowYouWinThisWholeThingIsToNotLoseYourMind_ImFineIThinkYoureFineJasonLostHisMindSoWasItWorthIt/README.md

 not trying to be mean with the prenup, its the most responsible thing to do, BUT i do have a little bit of an inheritance from my parents and they want it to be used for something good like a house etc./charity, bc its from my grandparents. just an fyi.

+what were you doing all last year? im trying so hard to not write every thought i have here, call me back. and im bored. ill tell you everything and every single thing i do all day.